 There is no peace in our daily lives.

 I am that mother.
 I am the one you see in Target with a tantruming toddler.
 I am the one called into the principal’s office yet again.
 I’m the one with “that kid,” and I promise you, it was never in my plan to be here.
 He is loved and cared for and treated the same as all of my others; he’s just hard.
 And our lives are hard.
 And it exhausts me and breaks me on the daily.

 What I don’t need, I promise you, is friendly advice in the checkout line about how to handle my child.
-What I don’t need is rolled eyes and judgement so strong I can feel it coming off of you.
+What I don’t need is rolled eyes and judgment so strong I can feel it coming off of you.
 I don’t need you to understand or walk a moment in my shoes.
-And I certainly don’t need you to step in and try to teach my already spinning child a lesson in public.
+And I certainly don’t need you to step in and try to teach my already-spinning child a lesson in public.

 You’ll also like these motherhood stories of mom guilt and encouragement: